LearnersGuild/learning-os/game/terrain-architecture.md

 Drills are used to develop habits, build behavior, and to apply and gain knowledge.

 Examples: "Write a binary search algorithm that passes a provided test suite.", "Outline endpoints for a RESTful API exposing category, product, and shopping cart resources."

-### Level Challenge

-A Level Challenge is designed to test/exercises the entire Abilities Set for the *one or more* Skill Levels associated with a Challenge.

 ## Example Terrain Elements